Yunjia1999/Yunjia1999/README.md

-Medicine, Biology, Architectural Engineering, Mathematics (Geometry)
+Medicine, Biology, Architectural Engineering, Mathematics (Especially Geometry)

 <!---
 Yunjia1999/Yunjia1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.